gada1982/CarND-Vehicle-Detection/README.md

 The following example shows the result:
 ![overlapping](https://github.com/gada1982/CarND-Vehicle-Detection/blob/master/info_for_readme/overlapping.jpg)

-# 5. Heat Map and Combined Box
+# 5. Heat Map and Bounding Box

 To handle overlapping, multiple detections of the same car, a heat map was introduced.
 Each single detection adds five 'points' to the heatmap of the pixels on which the detection occours.
 Out of the heatmap a bounding box for each car is generated.